How to Peel Tomatoes

 Peeling tomatoes eliminates the tough skin, which can contribute an unappealing texture in some dishes.
 Seeding them also makes for a smoother texture, and eliminates any bitter taste that can linger in the seeds.
 Peeling tomatoes may take a little extra time, but we promise that it's more than worth the effort.

-Use this simple, easy-to-follow guide to peel your tomatoes for chili, stews or homemade tomato sauce.
+Use this simple, easy-to-follow guide on the easiest way to peel tomatoes for recipes like chili, stews or homemade tomato sauce.
 We'll also show you how to store and freeze your peeled tomatoes for later.
 Lastly, see this technique in action by watching the video at the end.

 Step 1: Core & Score the Tomatoes

 Before you start, bring a large pot of water to a boil.
-Place a large bowl of ice water next to the stove.
-Using a sharp paring knife, core the tomatoes and score a small "X" into the flesh on the bottom.
+Place a large bowl of ice water on the stove next to the pot.
+Using a sharp knife, core the tomatoes and cut a shallow "X" into the bottom of each tomato.

 Step 2: Blanch the Tomatoes